RinatRezyapov/RinatRezyapov/README.md

 ﻿Hello there, I'm Rinat! 👋

 I'm a front-end developer.
-Eternal explorer, always lured by the untried.
+Eternal explorer and apprentice of life.

 Here is what I'm up to: